 All program costs are covered:

 The PILOT Program will be free-of-charge for participants.
-However, the program is very cost intensive for Unite Oregon.
-We spend, on average, approximately $5,000 per participant.
-Therefore, we require all participants to commit fully to the yearlong program and sign a Personal Agreement with Unite Oregon formerly known as Center for Intercultural Organizing.
+Unite Oregon provides this $7,000 scholarship as an investment to refugee/immigrant leaders.
+Therefore, we require all participants to commit fully to the yearlong program and sign a Personal Agreement with Unite Oregon.
 No Exceptions!

 Metro Partners in Nature

-Unite Oregon partners with Metro to augment CIO’s ongoing leadership development work by adding an experiential environmental component to two leadership development cohorts well as educational curriculum on land use, environmental preservation, wildlife habitat, watershed health, and hot-button environmental public policy decisions.
+Unite Oregon partners with Metro to augment Unite Oregon’s ongoing leadership development work by adding an experiential environmental component to two leadership development cohorts well as educational curriculum on land use, environmental preservation, wildlife habitat, watershed health, and hot-button environmental public policy decisions.